"Your postulate is that there is only one universe, this is limitless and eternal," said CP.

 Both are eternal, only the content is 'infinitely' variable according to the laws.

-So, intelligible means that it can only be grasped mentally.
+Intelligible means that it can only be grasped spiritually.
 This usually means a metaphysical spirit that exists beyond the concrete world and works in people.

 I think that this is a dream, born from the goal that there might be such a thing.
 There is of course the mind of man, but this is bound to his psyche; so physically.
 And here all kinds of speculations can arise.